 though we were only there acting as responsible parents in support of our son, if we had been aware

-of any legal reason as to why we shouldn’t have been there to retrieve his belongings, we would have honored that request.
+of any legal reason as to why we shouldn’t have been there, we would have honored that request.

 My son was threatened with jail time by a police officer.
 Evidence would surface a few days later that confirmed the officer was determined to make good on that threat.